markbaindesign/markbaindesign-wp/README.md

 Setup
 ---
-* Open project directory in terminal and run `npm install`
+* Open project directory in terminal and run `npm install` to install all grunt plugins
 * Run `bower install` to download Bower components (and their dependencies) as listed in bower.js

 Usage